Valaciclovir Tablets

 -

-Nearly all medicines cause side effects, but not everyone will get them.
+Nearly all medications can cause side effects, but not everyone will get them.

 - diarrhoea